Loans can come with two different types of interest rates: fixed-rate lonas or variable-rate.

 Term: A lower interest rate might not save you any money if it comes with a much longer term.
 While a longer term may lower your monthly payments, it could end up costing you more in the long run.

 Fees: Lenders may charge a variety of fees, including origination, late payment, prepayment, and other fees.
-Be sure to understand all the fees that your lender charges so you aren’t caught off guard after signing your loan agreement.
+Be sure to understand all the fees that your lender charges so you aren’t caught off guard after signing your agreement.

-Tips for Applying for a Fixed-Rate Loan
+Tips for Applying for a Fixed-Rate Products

-Determine What Type of Loan You Need
+Determine What Type You Need

 First things first, you need to determine what specific type of fixed-rate loan you need.